Anders Carlson (American football): 2018 season

 In 2018, prior to his redshirt freshman, Carlson gained attention after kicking a 62-yard field goal at Auburn's practice facility.
 That season, he successfully converted 15 of 25 field goal attempts, including two 53-yard field goals, which were the second-longest field goals made in Auburn program history by a freshman.
-He also converted all 44 extra-point attempts (PATs), including going 9-for-9 in the 2018 Music City Bowl against Purdue.
+He also converted all 44 PATs, including going 9-for-9 in the 2018 Music City Bowl against Purdue.
 He further forced 51 touchbacks on 70 total kickoffs.
 On November 24, 2018, against in-state rival Alabama, he recorded his first and only career reception, a 3-yard catch on a fake field goal play.

 2019 season

-In 2019, Carlson entered his redshirt sophomore season as an SEC Media Preseason All-SEC Second Team and SEC Coaches Preseason All-SEC Third Team placekicker.
-He earned SEC Special Teams Player of the Week honors after making all four of his field goal attempts – from 43 (twice), 44, and 52 yards – in Auburn’s 48-45 upset win over Alabama in the “Iron Bowl.”
+In 2019, Carlson entered his redshirt sophomore season as an SEC Media Preseason All-Southeastern Conference (SEC) Second Team and SEC Coaches Preseason All-SEC Third Team placekicker.
+He earned SEC Special Teams Player of the Week honors after making all four of his field goal attempts – from 43 (twice), 44, and 52 yards – in Auburn’s 48–45 upset win over Alabama in the “Iron Bowl.”
 His 52-yard field goal attempt against Alabama tied his brother, Daniel, and Al Del Greco, for Auburn’s longest field goal ever in Iron Bowl history.
 His third PAT made against Arkansas set an NCAA record for consecutive successful PATs (303) by Auburn kickers; a streak started by former Auburn kicker, Cody Parkey, in 2013 and that spanned six seasons, 78 games, and five different Auburn kickers.
 He finished his 2019 campaign by making 18 out of 25 field goal attempts and 48 out of 49 PATs, as well as 47 touchbacks on 78 kickoffs.